 Upon conclusion of the investigation and distribution of the investigative report to the parties, the matter will proceed to the hearing stage of the Title IX grievance process.
-The hearing will be offered live, in real-time, and will include cross-examination.
+The hearing may be offered live, in real-time, and will include cross-examination.
 A Decision-maker(s) will be appointed to preside over the hearing, evaluate the evidence, and decide as to each allegation in the complaint.
 The Decision-maker will be independent and neutral, and will not have had any previous involvement with the investigation.
-Investigators, Title IX Coordinator, or advisors are prohibited from serving as Decision-makers in the same case in which they serve in these other roles.
+Investigators, Title IX Coordinator (or designee) or advisors are prohibited from serving as Decision-makers.

 The College reserves the right to adopt any hearing protocols, which will be applied and be made available equally to both parties, to ensure the efficiency, order, and decorum of the hearing process.
-Any such protocols will be provided in writing to the parties, witnesses, and participating individuals at least ten (10) days before the scheduled hearing date.
+Any such protocols will be provided in writing to the parties, witnesses, and participating individuals at least ten (10) days before the scheduled hearing dates.